David Kamande, MSW, LCSW

 Clare earned a Bachelor of Arts in Psychology, Magna Cum Laude from Saint Mary's College and has completed a Masters in Social Work with a focus on mental health and addictions at Indiana University South Bend.
 Her undergraduate research focused on understanding visual stereotypy neural reward systems in the brain comparing autistic and neurotypical individuals.
 Additional research focused on support systems necessary for parents and caregivers of children on the Autism Spectrum.
 She has worked professionally in clinic and college-based settings with children, adolescence and young adults on the spectrum, and has worked in individual, family and group settings.

 Clare is committed to cultivating a safe and empathetic environment for her clients.
 She is focused on meeting clients where they are on their journey to wellness.
-Clare utilizes a variety of methodologies including Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Motivational Interviewing.
+Clare utilizes a variety of methodologies including Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, EMDR and Motivational Interviewing.
 She uses a strengths-based approach incorporating mindfulness and meditation within the therapeutic method.
 Clare engages a person-centered approach to care through supporting the empowerment of individuals in creating meaningful change and growth.

-Meadow Smith, MSW, LSW
+Meadow Smith, MSW, LCSW

 Meadow is a queer social worker and therapist with a background in case management and mental health.
 She is an advocate for body acceptance, equal human rights, and LGBTQ inclusivity.
 She is married to her lovely wife and is a proud mother of four beautiful children.
-She has experience with CBT, motivational interviewing, and mindfulness.
+She has experience with CBT, EMDR, motivational interviewing, and mindfulness.
 Meadow excited to help people in their healing journeys.
 She finds therapy to be a calling and thoroughly enjoys it.

 Emily Horn, MSW, LSW